 Your budget meeting does not negate talking to your spouse about the budget and spending as needed.
 You should be in constant communication about your finances and spending.
 It’s all about getting to the point where talking about your finances is just something that you do!

-Now that you have an understanding of how to budget, you’ll both need to keep in mind and agree on a few other things to make it all work:
+The best way to budget as a couple is by coming up with a budgeting approach that works for you.
+That said, you’ll both need to keep in mind and agree on a few other things to make it all work: